Poetry in The Lord of the Rings: Supplementing narrative

 Michael Drout, a Tolkien scholar and encyclopedist, wrote that most of his students admitted to skipping the poems when reading The Lord of the Rings, something that Tolkien was aware of.

-Tolkien stated that his verse differed from conventional modern poetry which aimed to express the poet's emotions: "the verses in [The Lord of the Rings] are all dramatic: they do not express the poor old professor's soul searchings, but are fitted in style and contents to the characters in the story that sing or recite them, and to the situations in it".
 The Tolkien scholar Andrew Higgins wrote that Drout had made a "compelling case" for studying it.
 The poetry was, Drout wrote, essential for the fiction to work aesthetically and thematically; it added information not given in the prose; and it brought out characters and their backgrounds.
 Another Tolkien scholar, Allan Turner, suggested that Tolkien may have learnt the method of embedding multiple types of verse into a text from William Morris's The Life and Death of Jason, possibly, Turner suggests, the model for Tolkien's projected Tale of Earendel.
+Shippey comments that while Tolkien has been imitated by many fantasy authors, none have tried to emulate his use of poems scattered throughout his novels.
+He gives two possible reasons for this: it might just be too much trouble; but he suggests that the main reason is that Tolkien was professionally trained as a philologist to investigate the complexities of literary tradition, complete with gaps, mistakes, and contradictory narratives.
+Since the discipline has disappeared, Shippey argues that it is probable no author will ever attempt it again, as indeed Tolkien implied in a letter.